 This course is an introduction to the major schools of contemporary literary theory, and an examination of principal exponents of these theories.
 The student will become familiar with the most important features of psychoanalytic criticism, Marxism and feminism and examine the meaning of structuralism and post-structuralism.
 In addition, the course affords an opportunity to practice applying the theories to specific literary texts.

 This course is designed to deepen writers' understanding and mastery of elements of fiction, including voice, point-of-view, theme, characterization, structure, reflexivity, symbolism, imagery, rhythm, and tone.
 Writers practice a variety of fiction writing, reading, and workshop skills.
 They also study major examples of the novel, novella, short story and representative critical texts.

 In this course, writers produce work to include in their thesis and offer constructive feedback on class members' writing.
-They also continue to read and discuss major texts of fiction in the English and American traditions.
-In addition, writers reflect on their creation and revision processes, and begin to draft a preface that not only describes their own craft, influences, and intentions, but also provides an overview of the thesis and a synopsis of their final work.
+They also continue to read and discuss published fiction from the English and American traditions.
+In addition, writers reflect on their creation and revision processes, not only describing their own craft, influences, and intentions, but also providing an overview of the thesis and a synopsis of their final work.

 In this course, writers select the work they will include in their theses, continue to revise them, and complete a significant portion with a clear outline for the future of their work.
 They also offer constructive feedback on class members' writing and complete the preface they began in their previous coursework.
 In the preface, writers reflect on their craft, articulate their influences, and introduce the theses.